HomeProject InformationProject Team

 Mackenzie Burch, 2019-20: collected data and researched terms and accessibility for our new sister site, George Eliot Scholars, which was integral to her Honors thesis; presented research at an academic conference and poster sessions

-Shane Clegg, 2019: improved website functionality; created (with Riley Jhi) the interactive Chronology section of the George Eliot Archive; poster session presentation
+Shane Clegg, 2019: improved website functionality; created (with Riley Jhi) the original branching Chronology visualization for the George Eliot Archive; poster session presentation

 Sara Duke, 2017-18: researched grant opportunities, developed the early database of contemporary reviews, presented posters and conference papers

-Grace Erixon, 2019-2020: helped build interactive maps of George Eliot's trips; contributed to the relationship web; general website maintenance.
+Grace Erixon, 2019-2020: helped build interactive maps of George Eliot's trips (in collaboration with Antje Anderson); contributed to the relationship web; general website maintenance

 Rachel Gordon, 2017-19: curated the initial George Eliot portrait gallery; developed the Published Writings database, presented at conferences and poster sessions

-John Harkendorff, 2019-20: web developer focused on the GE Scholars site; improved the website's functionality, developed the site's contribution interface, and facilitated email outreach to potential contributors.
+John Harkendorff, 2019-20: web developer focused on the George Eliot Scholars site; improved the website's functionality, developed the site's contribution interface, and facilitated email outreach to potential contributors

-Jorryn "Jojo" Hensley, 2021-22: launched the project's first TweetDeck in 2022, combining quotations, illustrations, and news.
-The extensive subproject has been a longstanding development.
+Jorryn "Jojo" Hensley, 2021-22: launched the project's first TweetDeck in 2022, combining quotations, illustrations, and news, the culmination of a subproject long in development

-Riley Jhi, 2017-2020: our first web developer, designed and developed the first iteration of the George Eliot Archive, and created the social network data visualization model, with help from Shane Clegg, the interactive chronology; conference, and poster presentations.
+Riley Jhi, 2017-2020: our first web developer, designed and programmed the first iteration of the George Eliot Archive using Omeka Classic with JavaScript, HTML, and CSS.
+Riley created the social network data visualization model, and, in collaboration with Shane Clegg, the interactive chronology; conference, and poster presentations

 Bailea Kerr, 2016-18: a founding team member, developed the earliest project databases, processed images, researched comparable digital projects and the GEF history, presented at conference and poster sessions